What to Visit in Venice in 2 Days: Travel tips

 Where is Venice?

+Here are a couple of facts about Venice.
 Venice is located in northeastern Italy, in the Veneto region.
 The city is built on a group of 118 small islands separated by canals and linked by over 400 bridges.
-Venice is renowned for its unique urban design and picturesque waterways.
+It is renowned for its unique urban design and picturesque waterways.
 And this makes the city recognisable all around the world.

 How to Get to Venice

 By Air: The main airport is Marco Polo Airport (VCE), located about 13 kilometers (8 miles) from the city center.
 From the airport, you can take a water bus (Alilaguna) or a land bus to reach Venice.
 The bus from the airport takes around 30 minutes to reach Piazzale Roma, the main bus station in the city.
-From here you can start on foot to reach the main tourist areas, The ticket price for the bus is 10 euros one way.
+From here you can start on foot to reach the main tourist areas.You should expect to pay around 10 euros for the ticket for one way.

 By Train: Venice’s Santa Lucia train station is well-connected with major Italian and European cities.
 The station is conveniently located at the edge of the city, providing easy access to the historic center.